© 2020 Baptist Health. All Rights Reserved.

 True or false: Alcohol use does not affect your oral cancer risk.

 False.
 Alcohol use is an important risk factor for oral cancer.
-In fact, the risk of oral cancers is five to six times higher in those who consume five or more drinks per day compared to those who don't drink at all.
+In fact, the risk of oral cancers is two to six times higher in those who consume two or more drinks per day compared to those who don't drink at all.

 True or false: Twice-yearly dental exams play an important role in oral cancer prevention.